lightframe-framework/lightframe/README.md

 # lightframe
 A simple web framework.
 Made by Schedule Dash team, with love.
 In development.
-And yes, comments in Russian Language.
+Comments in Russian Language.